aimat-lab/materials_concept_extraction/README.md

 ## LLaMa 2 Weights

 Can be obtained by filling out Meta's form.
 You can then download the weights via Hugging Face directly.
 No conversion needs to be done.
+Commit of version used: `bd5c881755fa1f0518506e60207229b13b0f67e1`.

 ## Cuda Compatible Installation